Climate-related Financial Information Disclosure（TCFD）

 3. Physical Risk

-The Business Technologies Business accounts for about 72% of the Konica Minolta Group’s total sales.
-The Business Technologies Business, the Group’s core business, delivers products to approximately two million customers in 150 countries around the world.
+The Business Technologies Business accounts for about 75% of the Konica Minolta Group’s total sales.
+The Business Technologies Business, the Group’s core business, delivers products to customers in 150 countries around the world.
 Therefore, a large-scale climate disaster in any part of the world could affect the Group’s production and supply capacity.
 To strengthen the Group’s cost competitiveness and supply products to the market quickly, the Konica Minolta Group will continue to employ overseas production and maintain a policy of procuring parts and materials from multiple suppliers around the world.

 In addition, the Group is transforming its business portfolio from a traditional MFP-centered business model that relied on physical goods to the Digital Workplace Business that provides new digital solutions.